alixedi/land/apps/car.md

   title: What our users are saying..
   items:
     - name: Ali Z
-      text: >-
-        Passed my test first time because of **this app**.
+      text: Passed my test first time because of this app.
 It has all 34 DVSA hazard perception video clips, 10 case studies that cover real-life scenarios, all the questions from the DVSA practice bank.
 It also allows me to search for terms.
 Finally, just before the test, I was able to revise